dawoodsa/react-text-animations/README.md

 export default AnimatedText;
 ```

-You can choose from a bunch of animations by writing `TextAnimation.animationName`, In the example above we used the **Slide** animation.
-[Go to Real Cool Heading section](#) is the list of animations
+You can choose from a bunch of animations by typing `TextAnimation.animationName`, In the example above we used the **Slide** animation.
+Below is a list of the animations that can be used.